Faizaan-Nasir/Website-Builder/README.md

 ![image](https://user-images.githubusercontent.com/82143161/213654864-bf17d014-deec-4892-af97-d999de4df968.png)

 ## Purpose of this program:
 Have no idea how to create a website?
-Are you a developer though cannot find time to create a static website of your own for a very small project?
+Are you a developer, though cannot find time to create a static website of your own for a very small project?
 Do not worry, this program has got you covered.
 Create a website in less than 5 minutes using this python program.
 All you need to do is answer a couple of questions after which your website will be created locally ready to be deployed over the internet.

 ## How to use this program?